-Becoming a Christian does not begin with serving Christ and giving your life to Him; it begins with Christ serving you by giving His life for you.
+Becoming a Christian does not begin with serving Christ and giving your life to him; it begins with Christ serving you by giving his life for you.

 This is the main difference between religion and the gospel.
 Religion begins with our need to serve God.
 But there’s a problem.
 We are by nature in bondage to the grip of sin and unable to serve God from the heart.
 That’s why Jesus came to free us from sin’s grip.
-He performed the ultimate service by humbling Himself to be born as a human being, “the Son of Man,” and then going to the cross, where He gave His life “as a ransom for many.”
+He performed the ultimate service by humbling himself to be born as a human being, “the Son of Man,” and then going to the cross, where he gave his life “as a ransom for many.”

-Lord Jesus, help me to serve others with joy this Christmas season, and also to share the gospel with others as I rejoice in how You have served me and given Your life as a ransom for me.
+Lord Jesus, help me to serve others with joy this Christmas season, and also to share the gospel with others as I rejoice in how you have served me and given your life as a ransom for me.
 Amen.

-This holiday season provides many opportunities to share the good news with those who may have a very fuzzy understanding of who Jesus is and why he came.
+Today's Challenge: This holiday season provides many opportunities to share the good news with those who may have a very fuzzy understanding of who Jesus is and why he came.
 Pray for an opportunity to share, and take it when it comes.